 Try the silent movie test.
 Make sure that your video, by careful editing and use of captions, still conveys a powerful message with the sound turned off.
 However professional the voiceover, the cacophony of sound from a busy exhibition hall often drowns out the audio.
-Also for the sanity of the stand staff it is usually preferable to run without sound.
+Also, for the sanity of the stand staff, it is usually preferable to run without sound.
 It can always be turned-on for an interested visitor who wishes to get up close and listen.

 Consider competitions.
-This is always a good way to secure a bucket load of business cards that give detailed and accurate information on the holder's name, position, company and contact details.
-Just what you need to feed the CRM system.
+This is always a good way to secure information to feed the CRM system.
 A suitable prize could also be a useful prop/crowd puller for the stand.
-Be cheeky, you may be able to persuade a publicity hungry third part to donate the prize, or at least give you a discount on the retail value - just for the exposure.
+Be cheeky.
+You might be able to persuade a publicity hungry third part to donate the prize or at least give you a discount on the retail value - just for the exposure.
 Weekend city breaks, bottle of champagne, tablets, phones and tech are often suitable enticements